eng-arvind/Quize-App/README.md

-This is navebar of Quiz App.
+This is the header of Quiz App.

 ![Screenshot (141)](https://user-images.githubusercontent.com/41833207/105996017-ca180280-60cf-11eb-945f-b64dc7e8b391.png)